akpingel/sphinx-template/source/firstDraft/index.rst

 release were to incorporate ``async`` and ``await`` concepts for asynchronous programming.
 "When these features came out in 2012, C# changed the game again by baking asynchrony into the language as a first-class participant." [#f4]_ These two words go hand in hand.
-When the compiler sees the word ``async`` it looks for the word ``await``.
+When the compiler sees the word ``async``, it looks for the word ``await``.

 Sample: [#f6]_

   .. code-block:: c#
     :linenos:
+    :emphasize-lines: 9, 12

       static void Main(string[] args)
       {